ifkite/Final_Project/README.md

 4. After the simulation, the team who has highest probability of winning, namely who wins the most times in the simulation, will be the predicted winner.</br>

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
-Remains to be updated after completeing the whole program
+We ran the simulation for 15000 times and get the result as follows:</br>
+Team name: Pelicans: 35.32 percent winning probability.</br>
+Team name: Jazz: 22.02 percent winning probability.</br>
+Team name: Thunders: 8.35 percent winning probability.</br>
+Team name: Rockets: 8.35 percent winning probability.</br>
+Team name: Trailblazers: 7.97 percent winning probability.</br>
+Team name: Timberwolves: 7.84 percent winning probability.</br>
+Team name: Warriors: 5.91 percent winning probability.</br>
+Team name: Spurs: 4.25 percent winning probability.</br>

+Now the match has came to the second round, and there are four teams in the second round:<\br>
+Jazz Pelicans Warriors Rockets <\br>
+Three of these four teams are in our predicted top 4 teams.

 ## Instructions on how to use the program:
-Download all the files (including data files) and run the main_NBA.py file
+Download all the files (including data files) and run the main_mc.py file

 ## All Sources Used:
 Using Monte Carlo Modeling for Betting. https://www.pinnacle.com/en/betting-articles/Betting-Strategy/monte-carlo-betting-model/LC6JUNGE2GFTDWVP